HITCHIN

 Now, a major activity is promoting the formation of a Town Council.

-Please let us know by signing the form, as this will help us to prove that there is support from the wider Hitchin community.
+If you support the idea of a Hitchin Town Council, please let us know by signing the form, as this will help us to prove that there is support from the wider Hitchin community.